mmckegg/web-audio-school/lessons/1. Subtractive Synthesis/03. Play a short sequence of notes/lesson.md

+> Complete the `play()` function on the right so that the sequence is played correctly.

+You can listen to how the audio is supposed to sound by clicking **Play Answer**.

 # Scheduling Events

 Like we saw in the previous example, we need to specify the `start` and `stop` time of each generator node.
 This is specified relative to `audioContext.currentTime` which is time in seconds since the `AudioContext` was first created.